vicapow/all-the-streets/README.md

 ![](example.png)

-Generate your own map of every street in America.
+Generate your own map of every street in America, inspired by Fathom's [All streets](http://3rdfloor.fathom.info/products/all-streets) poster.

 First run: